 After graduating, Sunak worked as an investment banker at Goldman Sachs, and later as a partner in a hedge fund.
 Sunak was also a director of investment firm Catamaran Ventures, owned by his father-in-law, Indian businessman N. R. Narayana Murthy.

 Sunak’s parents came to the UK from east Africa and are both of Indian origin.
 His father was a GP and his mother ran her own local chemist shop.
 He grew up in Southampton and is a fan of Southampton Football Club.

 While studying for an MBA at Stanford University, Sunak met his future wife, Akshata Murthy, the daughter of Narayana Murthy, Indian billionaire and co-founder of IT services giant Infosys.

 Murthy and Sunak were married at a two-day traditional wedding ceremony in 2009, in Bangalore.
 The couple have two daughters.

 Unlike most politicians, ‘Brand Rishi’ has embraced Instagram.
-The Chancellor has over 150,000 followers and counting.
+In the spring of 2022, the Chancellor had over 158,000 followers.